Introductory Sources in Ecology

 - DOI: 10.1093/obo/9780199830060-0081

 Nothing is more embarrassing at a party, or a comprehensive exam, than finding people are talking about a scholar, or a field of knowledge, about which one is entirely ignorant.
 Really, one should just know about topics like Darwin’s finches, or Galapagos tortoises, or carnivorous plants, or peat bogs, just as one should know something about Beethoven or Shakespeare.
 But where you do start in your reading?
-There are certain scholarly books that are useful, because they summarize a vast literature for beginning students.
-Ricklefs 2001, for example, provides a current overview of ecology from the perspective of a zoologist, while Keddy 2007 provides one based more upon plants.
-The 20th century was a period of vast scientific activity.
+Certain scholarly books are useful, because they summarize a vast literature for beginning students.
+Ricklefs and Relyea 2014, for example, offers one current overview of ecology as a whole.
+Keddy 2017 provides an overview based more upon plants, which, after all, comprise more than 90 percent of all biomass on Earth.
+Both of these books can be treated as a good summary of work in ecology over the 20th century, a period of intense activity in the field of ecology.
 If we forget what was done, or ignore it, we end up having to start over.
 Moreover, a great deal of newer (particularly online) work is simply that—new.
-This does not mean that it is better than preceding work, and often it is not, particularly when the authors have not made the effort to read the earlier works that give their own discoveries context.
-Ricklefs 2001 and Keddy 2007 also incorporate views from earlier books, several of which still should be read separately, particularly Odum 1971 for energy flow, Harper 1977 for its insights into population biology and evolution, and Huston 1994 for its exploration of the causes of biological diversity.
+This does not mean that it is better than preceding work.
+Ricklefs and Relyea 2014 and Keddy 2017 also incorporate views from earlier books, several of which still should be read separately, particularly Odum 1971 for energy flow, Harper 1977 for its insights into plant population biology and evolution, and Huston 1994 for its exploration of the causes of biological diversity.
 One should not forget that all ecological phenomena occur in a geological context (think ice ages; see Delcourt and Delcourt 1991).
 And the many connections among the physical environment, essential elements, populations, and communities of organisms are explored in treatises on ecosystem ecology, where ecosystems and biogeochemical cycles are two of the central themes for understanding and quantifying nature (Aber and Melillo 2001).
 The role of ecosystems in providing services to humans is of considerable importance; de Groot 1992 is the place to start.
 If you are not intending to pursue a professional career in ecology, you might find it easier to begin with the section titled Popular Science.
-These popular books are necessary for professional ecologists to read, too, but in that case they will serve as dessert rather than an appetizer.
+These popular books are necessary for professional ecologists to read, too, but in the case of these individuals they will serve as dessert rather than an appetizer.

 Aber, John D., and Jerry M. Melillo.
 2001.
 Terrestrial ecosystems.
 San Diego, CA: Academic Press.